Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The FLYING DOLPHIN XVIII seen again in Piraeus.

-While looking towards the port's exit, I noticed three other ships, two of which were headed for docking at the E8 gate: the hydrofoil FLYING DOLPHIN XXIX of Hellenic Seaways, the ferry POSIDON HELLAS of 2way Ferries and the ferry NISSOS RODOS of Hellenic Seaways.
+While looking towards the port's exit, I noticed three other ships, two of which were headed for docking at the E8 gate.
+These were the hydrofoil FLYING DOLPHIN XXIX of Hellenic Seaways, the ferry POSIDON HELLAS of 2way Ferries and the ferry NISSOS RODOS of Hellenic Seaways.
 The POSIDON HLLAS also used to operate for Hellenic Seaways, before her sale to her current owners in 2015.

 The POSIDON HELLAS seen approaching the E8 gate in Piraeus.

-The FLYING DOLPHIN XXIX, Hellenic Seaways' third hydrofoil, seen approaching the E8 gate as well.
+The FLYING DOLPHIN XXIX, which is the third hydrofoil of Hellenic Seaways, seen approaching the E8 gate as well.

 The POSIDON HELLAS ready to maneuver in Piraeus.